-The new regime will apply to all businesses that are currently registered for VAT.
-That is the case whether your company has a turnover above the mandatory £85,000 VAT threshold or whether you have registered for VAT voluntarily.
-It also applies to all types of business, including partnerships and the self-employed.
+The new regime will apply to all businesses that are currently registered for VAT and turnover in excess of £85k.
+It applies to all types of business, including partnerships and the self-employed.

 If you are not currently registered for VAT, then your business will see no immediate change in taxation.
 However, it is worth noting that VAT is just the first step in the government’s Making Tax Digital plans, and you should expect changes in areas such as income tax to impact on you in the future.
 Also, should your turnover go above the VAT threshold at any time after April 2019, you will have to adopt the new accounting system.